 *** SPOILER ALLERT***

-While on the planets orbiting the black hole Gargantua time moves slowly, on Earth decades will pass before Murph decides to break her silence.
-Having, like her dad, become an engineer and a NASA employee, she is now helping Professor Brand to solve a gravity equation which could save humanity from extinction on Earth.
-Years go by and dying Professor confesses to Murph that, unable to reconcile the equation with the quantum theory, he had abandoned the original plan of relocating humanity into space long before Coop’s mission took off, which is to imply that the Endurance crew was never expected to come home.
+While on the planets orbiting the black hole Gargantua time moves slowly, on Earth decades will pass before Murph (played as an adult by Jessica Chastain) decides to break her silence.
+Having, like her dad, become an engineer and a NASA employee, she is now helping Professor Brand (Michael Caine) to solve a gravity equation which could save humanity from extinction on Earth.
+Years go by and the dying Professor confesses to Murph that, unable to reconcile the equation with the quantum theory, he had abandoned the original plan of relocating humanity into space long before Coop’s mission took off, which is to imply that the Endurance crew were never expected to come home.
 Initially shocked and suspecting her father of deliberately leaving her and her brother on Earth to certain death, Murph ultimately comes to grips with her emotions and develops a conviction that the equation could work with additional data from the black hole’s singularity.
 The solution to the enigma comes as the biggest surprise in one of the most astounding scenes in the history of cinema.

 Yet, when he finally reaches home, the world as he had known it has aged 93 years and Murph, although still alive, can only say goodbye to her dearly missed dad before her time comes to an end.